 Put on Some Muscle

-Although it’s true that egg whites are low in calories, fat free and contain most of the protein found in an egg, eating the entire egg is beneficial to your metabolism.
-The yolk contains many metabolism-stoking nutrients, including fat-soluble vitamins, essential fatty acids and — most significantly — choline, a powerful compound that attacks the gene mechanism that triggers your body to store fat around your liver.
+Although it’s true that egg whites are low in calories, fat-free, and contain most of the protein found in an egg, eating the entire egg is beneficial to your metabolism.
+The yolk contains many metabolism-stoking nutrients, including fat-soluble vitamins, essential fatty acids and—most significantly—choline, a powerful compound that attacks the gene mechanism that triggers your body to store fat around your liver.
 Worried about cholesterol?
-New studies have found that moderate consumption of two whole eggs per day has no negative effect of a person’s lipid (fat) profile and may actually improve it.
+New studies have found that moderate consumption of two whole eggs per day has no negative effect on a person’s lipid (fat) profile and may actually improve it.

 Eat Carbs at Night

 The theory makes sense: Your body burns carbs for energy, but if you eat them before you go to sleep, your body just stores them as fat.
-But the pastanomics of weight loss aren’t so simple.
 One study in the European Journal of Nutrition put two groups of men on identical weight loss diets.
 The only difference?
 Half of the group ate their carbs throughout the day while the second group reserved carbohydrates for nighttime.
 The result?
 The nighttime carb group showed a significantly higher diet-induced thermogenesis (meaning they burned more calories digesting their food the next day).
 Moreover, the daytime-carb group showed increased blood sugar levels.
 Another study in the journal Obesity saw similar results.
 Nighttime carb eaters lost 27 percent more body fat—and felt 13.7 percent fuller—than those on the standard diet.